Lichtwerkstatt/WarpCore/workshops/KiCAD/readme.md

     - Board Layout
     - Production
     - Generate BOM
+  - it's an iterativ cyclic process!
+(Jumping back and forth)
   - KiCAD is not (particularly) for
     - Circuit Simulation
     - Heat and E/M field distribution